lkbj0717/linzhenjun.github.io/_pages/about.md

 # 🎡 Activities

 ## Academic Services
+- Artifact Evaluation Committee, The USENIX Security Symposium (USENIX Security), 2025.
+- Reviewer, The IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2025.
 - Reviewer, The International Conference on Artificial Intelligence and Statistics (AISTATS), 2025.
 - Reviewer, The International Conference on Learning Representations (ICLR), 2025.
 - Reviewer, Annual Conference on Neural Information Processing Systems (NeurIPS), 2024.